-The GDPR imposes strict rules on the transfer of personal data out of the EEA/UK to third countries, including the United States.
-A decision by the Court of Justice of the European Union, or CJEU, in 2020 invalidated the EU-U.S. Privacy Shield Framework, which was one of the primary mechanisms used by U.S. companies to import personal information from the EEA in compliance with the GDPR's cross-border data transfer restrictions, and raised questions about whether the European Commission's Standard Contractual Clauses, or SCCs, one of the primary alternatives to the Privacy Shield, can lawfully be used for personal information transfers from the EEA to the United States or most other countries.
-Furthermore, on June 4, 2021, the European Commission issued new forms of standard contractual clauses for data transfers from controllers or processors in the EEA, or otherwise subject to the GDPR, to controllers or processors established outside the EEA, and not subject to the GDPR.
-The new forms of standard contractual clauses have replaced the standard contractual clauses that were adopted previously under the Data Protection Directive.
-The UK is not subject to the European Commission's new standard contractual clauses but has published its own transfer mechanism, the International Data Transfer Agreement, which enables transfers from the UK.
-If we conduct Clinical Trials in the European Union or the United Kingdom, we will be required to transition to the new forms of standard contractual clauses and doing so will require significant effort and cost.
+The GDPR imposes strict rules on the transfer of personal data out of the EEA/UK to countries not regarded by European Commission and the United Kingdom government as providing adequate protection ("third countries"), including the United States.
+These transfers are prohibited unless an appropriate safeguard specified by data protection laws is implemented, such as the Standard Contractual Clauses ("SCCs") approved by the European Commission, or a derogation applies.
+A decision by the Court of Justice of the European Union, or CJEU, in 2020 Case C-311/18 (Data Protection Commissioner v Facebook Ireland and Maximillian Schrems or Schrems II) invalidated the EU-U.S. Privacy Shield Framework (which was one of the primary mechanisms used by U.S. companies to import personal data from the EEA in compliance with the GDPR's cross-border data transfer restrictions) and affirmed the use of SCCs as an appropriate safeguard for the international transfer of personal data from the EU to third countries, and .
+The Schrems II decision also established that transfers made pursuant to the SCCs (and other similar appropriate transfer safeguards) need to be assessed on a case-by-case basis taking into account the legal regime applicable in the destination country, in particular regarding applicable surveillance laws and relevant rights of individuals with respect to the transferred personal data, to ensure an "essentially equivalent" level of protection to that guaranteed in the EEA in the jurisdiction where the data importer is based ("Transfer Equivalence Test").
+On June 4, 2021, the European Commission issued new forms of SCCs (which replace the previous SCCs adopted under the Data Protection Directive) for data transfers from controllers or processors subject to the GDPR, to controllers or processors established outside the EEA The UK is not subject to the European Commission's new standard contractual clauses but has published its own transfer mechanisms, the International Data Transfer Agreement and International Data Transfer Addendum ("IDTA"), which enables transfers from the UK and has implemented a similar Transfer Equivalence Test.
+If we conduct Clinical Trials in the European Union or the United Kingdom, we will be required to carry out Equivalence Tests and transition to the new forms of SCCs/IDTA with service providers outside the UK/EEA who we utilize for the processing of UK/EEA personal data and any other parties outside the UK/EEA who we transfer UK/EEA personal data to.
+The international transfer obligations under the EU and UK data protection regimes will require significant effort and cost, and may result in us needing to make strategic considerations around where EEA/UK personal data is located and which service providers we can utilize for the processing of EEA/UK personal data, particularly as the enforcement around GDPR international transfer compliance obligations is currently unclear..
 Although the United Kingdom is regarded as a third country under the EU GDPR, the European Commission has issued a decision recognizing the United Kingdom as providing adequate protection under the EU GDPR and, therefore, transfers of personal data originating in the EEA to the United Kingdom remain unrestricted.
 Like the EU GDPR, the UK GDPR restricts personal data transfers outside the United Kingdom to countries not regarded by the United Kingdom as providing adequate protection.
 The United Kingdom government has confirmed that personal data transfers from the United Kingdom to the European Economic Area remain free flowing.